 It is important to know that FTP works by using TCP and does not encrypt during transfer (a cleartext protocol).

-You can use our free and online Anonymous FTP Vulnerability Control tool to easily check Anonymous FTP vulnerability.
+You can use our free Anonymous FTP Vulnerability Control tool online to easily check Anonymous FTP login vulnerability.
 To do this, you can start by typing your domain name in the form on top of the page and start scanning.

 Also, you can use ftp/anonymous auxiliary module of “Metasploit Framework” to check the vulnerability.